nancywang3/nancywang3.github.io/_pages/about.md

 I graduated from MIT in 2019 with an SB in mathematical economics and chemical-biological engineering.
 Before my PhD, I did research in genoeconomics at the [National Bureau of Economic Research](https://www.nber.org/).

-Outside of economics, my interests include running to cafes, enjoying matcha lattes, sampling hot sauces, playing violin, and listening to pop trash.
+Outside of economics, my interests include running to cafes, drinking matcha lattes, sampling hot sauces, playing violin, and listening to pop trash.